My grandfather taught me that word when I was young, meaning that everything around us is on fire, but we’re not stopping. Carry on.

 But something else about suburban life – it ain’t always so predictable.

-Now, we all have that one neighbor, the one you love to hate.
+Now, we all have that one neighbor we love to hate.

 We have ours.
-And I’m pretty sure for him, we’re that neighbor as well.
+And I’m pretty sure for him, we’re that neighbor.

-‘Cause this neighbor is a case study in either control issues or lawn obsession.
+‘Cause this dude is a case study in either control issues or lawn obsession.

 His lawn looks very nice.
 And it should, given the sheer amount of work he puts into it.
 It’s his thing, apparently.